 An easy way to step up the quality from a rough sketch on pen and paper is download and print out some phone or screen templates and use those with a ruler to draw your designs in a frame that looks like where it will end up.

 Obviously, hand-drawing a A wireframe is a rough sketch or mock-up of what a screen for an application would look like.
 It does... requires only a pencil and paper (or whiteboard and markers) and your imagination, however, there are some tools that can help frame your wireframes better

 For example, here are some printable templates that you can download for free:

 There are also products specifically designed for helping you with hand-drawn wireframes that you can purchase online.
-For example, the website UI Stencils provides a range of stencils with common UI elements from iOS, Android and Web applications.
+For example, the website UI Stencils provides a range of stencils with common UI elements from iOS is the operating system Apple has developed for its mobile and tablet devices (iPhones and iPads). iOS is the..., Android and Web applications.
 They also provide a range of sketch pads and sticky notes with phone and web browser borders to get you in the right frame of mind for sketching UIs.

 There are also tools like Marvel’s POP app which help you bridge the gap between paper prototypes and further stages of wireframing by digitizing your paper sketches and allowing you to string them together in the form of a clickable prototype, as talked about later in this article.

 Lo-Fi wireframes are a large step up from hand-drawn, even though you can use a visual style that looks like it’s sketched.
 This is where you begin using a software tool to start visualising your designs.
 Moving to this process allows for editing and grouping and be able to arrange your screens.
 Some platforms provide component packs that allow you to easily add a button or a popup to a screen to get your point across easier.
 There’s no point in creating everything yourself when you can leverage the components available.